-Action Description Trap A notification will be sent to the trap server when an event is triggered.
-E-Mail A notification will be sent to the email server defined in Email Settings.
-Syslog Record a syslog to a syslog server defined in Syslog Server Settings.
-Relay1/2 Supports digital inputs to integrate sensors.
+Action Description Trap The EDS E series will send a notification to the trap server when an event is triggered.
+E-Mail The EDS E series will send a notification to the email server defined in Email Settings.
+Syslog The EDS E series will record a syslog to a syslog server defined in Syslog Server Settings.
+Relay1 The EDS E series supports digital inputs to integrate sensors.
 When an event is triggered, the device will automatically activate an alarm through the relay output.